day8/lein-git-inject/README.md

                   ["deploy"]]

   ;; Optional configuration
-  ;; If you want to use your own regex to identify version tags you can supply it.
+  ;; If you wish to supply an alternative regex to identify `version tags`, here's where you do it.
   ;; When designing your tag structure, remember that that git tags are git references ;; and follow the rules about well formedness.
 Eg: no ":".
-See https://git-scm.com/docs/git-check-ref-format ;; Note: the regex you supply should:
+See https://git-scm.com/docs/git-check-ref-format ;; Note: the regex you supply has two jobs:
-  ;;  - "match" a version tag and
+  ;;  1. "match" a version tag and
-  ;;  - it should return one capturing group which extracts the actual version to use.
-In the example below, ;;    the regex will match the tag "v/1.2.3" but it will capture the "1.2.3" part as the version.
+  ;;  2. return one capturing group which extracts the actual version to use.
+In the example below, ;;    the regex will match the tag "v/1.2.3" but it will capture the "1.2.3" part and it is THAT ;;    w2hich will be used as the version.
   :git-inject {
     :version-pattern  #"^v\/(.*)" }
 )